 Meanwhile, the capital gain from a house is relatively modest.
 [During a 27-year study period], home prices . . . appreciated at 5.8% a year.
 That is 1.2 percentage points a year faster than inflation [during that same period].

 Now, consider what homeowners have to spend to garner that 1.2%.
 There are regular home-maintenance expenses, including costly jobs like painting the house, putting in a new furnace and replacing the roof.
 These costs might come to 1% to 2% of your home’s value each year.
 Subtract maintenance expenses from your home’s 1.2% price appreciation, and your house is likely lagging behind inflation.

-It is important to note that the last Wall Street Journal article that we cited failed to take into consideration the following additional expenses, which further reduce the potential gain from ownership of a residence: (1) selling expenses, including the realtor’s fee, if a realtor is involved in the sale, plus possibly some of the closing costs incurred when selling a residence (e.g., an attorney’s fee, if the seller uses an attorney); (2) the net costs of mortgage interest and property taxes incurred during the period of ownership, after adjusting for any income tax savings from claiming these expenses on your income tax returns; and (3) the costs of insurance on the residence during the period of ownership.
+It is important to note that the last Wall Street Journal article that we cited failed to take into consideration the following additional expenses, which further reduce the potential gain from ownership of a residence: (1) selling expenses, including the realtor’s fee, if a realtor is involved in the sale, plus possibly some of the closing costs incurred when selling a residence (e.g., an attorney’s fee, if either the buyer or the seller uses an attorney); (2) the net costs of mortgage interest and property taxes incurred during the period of ownership, after adjusting for any income tax savings from claiming these expenses on your income tax returns; and (3) the costs of insurance on the residence during the period of ownership.

 With regard to thinking of a house as an investment, a Parade Magazine article (5-6-07) concludes,

 If you’re looking for the best return, you’re often better off investing on Wall Street than Main Street.
 A study by the Fidelity Research Institute found that real estate produced returns above inflation of just 1.35% a year vs. 5.95% for stocks [during the study period of more than 43 years].